bhavyasharma2/disfluency-restoration-system/README.md

     └── ...
 ```

-> The folder name and structure must remain unchanged for the notebook to run correctly.
+**Do not rename the folder or change the internal structure**, as the notebook relies on fixed paths.

 ---

-### Step 4: Dataset Path Used in Code
+### Step 3: Dataset Path Used in Code

-The notebook assumes the following dataset paths:
+The notebook assumes the following paths:

 ```python
 INPUT_DIR = '/kaggle/input/nppe-2-automatic-disfluency-restoration'
 AUDIO_DIR = os.path.join(INPUT_DIR, 'downloaded_audios')
 ```

-No additional configuration is required.
+No further configuration is required.

 ---

 ## Approach Summary

-Instead of training a large end-to-end generation model, this project adopts a **hybrid, evidence-driven approach** that balances accuracy and computational efficiency.
+Rather than training a large end-to-end generation model, this project adopts a **hybrid, evidence-driven approach** that balances accuracy, interpretability, and computational efficiency.

 ### 1. Data Preprocessing